-This is an overview of our development process – how we go from finding a potential solar site to building and managing the solar array.
+How we go from finding a potential host site for rooftop solar PV to installing and managing the solar array.

-- Self-reporting – building owners and energy users can contact us asking whether their site is suitable
+- Self-referral – building owners and energy users contact us asking whether their site is suitable

-- Local volunteers – our network of solar activists is busy looking at their local area, proposing and analysing sites
+- Local volunteers – our network of solar activists suggest and analyse sites in their local area

-We use our own in house tools and expertise to quickly analyse a potential site and carry out an outline design in OpenSolar.
-This work is largely carried out by remote-working volunteers who are trained in the use of this online software and supported by both experienced volunteers and paid staff.
-We put the analysis together into an outline proposal for landowners.
+We use in house tools and expertise along with online software to analyse a potential site and create a proposed design.
+Our remote-working volunteers are trained and supported by both experienced volunteers and paid staff.

-With more information gathered we put together a detailed proposal for the site owner which covers:
+Next we put together a detailed commercial proposal for the host which covers:

-- Financial and carbon analysis including savings for site owners
+- Financial and carbon analysis including savings for host

 - An outline timescale